MachineLemonade/docs/docs/getting-started.md

 ## Build your Image

-Once you've created a project, made sure you're in the right place and feel comfortable with our CLI commands, run the following in a project directory: `astro airflow init`
+Once you've created a project, made sure you're in the right place, and feel comfortable with our CLI commands, run the following in a project directory: `astro airflow init`

 This will generate some skeleton files: